 Stereotactic body radiotherapy

-The procedure uses many precisely focused radiation beams to treat tumors and other problems all over the body.
-SBRT is used to treat tumors in the lungs, spine, liver, neck, lymph node or other soft tissues.
+SBRT is used to treat tumors in the lungs, spine, liver, neck, lymph nodes or other soft tissues.

 Why it's done

 - Fatigue.
-Tiredness and fatigue may occur for the first few days after SBRT.
+Extreme tiredness can occur for the first few days after SBRT.

 - Swelling.
-Swelling at or near the treatment site can cause signs and symptoms such as a temporary increase in pain.
-Your doctor may prescribe anti-inflammatory medications (corticosteroid medications) to prevent such problems or to treat symptoms if they appear.
+Swelling at or near the treatment site can cause symptoms such as a short-term increase in pain.
+A health care provider might prescribe medicines to prevent or treat these symptoms.

 How you prepare

-Preparation for SRS and SBRT may vary depending on the condition and body area being treated but usually involves the following steps:
+Preparation for stereotactic body radiotherapy varies depending on the condition and body area being treated.

 Food and medications

-- You may be asked not to eat or drink anything after midnight the night before the procedure.
+- You might be asked not to eat or drink anything 2 to 3 hours before the procedure.

-- Talk to your doctor about whether you can take your regular medications the night before or morning of the procedure.
+- Talk to your health care provider about whether you can take your regular medicines the night before or morning of the procedure.

 Clothing and personal items

-- Have implanted medical devices in your body, such as a pacemaker, artificial heart valve, aneurysm clips, neurostimulators or stents.
+Tell your health care team if you have medical devices inside your body.
+These might include a pacemaker, artificial heart valve, aneurysm clips, neurostimulators or stents.